 On Rosh Hashanah, it is inscribed, and on Yom Kippur, it is sealed.

 “How many will die and how many will be born.
 Who will live and who will die.
 Who after a long life and who before his time.
 Who by fire and who by water.
 Who by sword and who by beast.
 Who by famine and who by plague.
 Who will be impoverished and who will be enriched.
 Who will be exalted, and who will be degraded…

 But teshuva/reconsideration, tefillah/prayer, and tzedaka/righteous actions, have the potential to annul the severity of the decree.”

-Note how the audience can’t help but join him in the familiar final refrain of teshuvah, tefillah and tzedaka, which comes to remind us that our future depends not only on G-d but also on our own behaviour – reconsideration, prayer, and acts of righteousness.
+Note how the audience can’t help but join him in the familiar final refrain of teshuvah, tefillah and tzedaka, which reminds us that our future depends not only on G-d but also on our behaviour – reconsideration, prayer, and acts of righteousness.